property transfer tax and exemptions bc canada infographic

 How to avoid BC property transfer tax?

 BC government offers numerous exemptions to qualified home buyers.
 The exemptions help to reduce and eliminate the Property Transfer Tax.
-Click here to see if you qualify for Property Transfer Tax Exemption.
+Click here to see if you qualify for Property Transfer Tax Exemptions.

 How to calculate property transfer tax in BC?